POD ARTIST RESIDENCIES YEAR II

 The James Black Gallery is hosting six local pod residencies throughout 2023 in order to strengthen creative relationships within our communities.
 We are pleased to offer a two-week to one month-long residency for groups of local artists (3-6 collaborators).

 Our residency includes work space, show space, and access to tools.
 In addition, a group exhibition CARFAC rate honorarium will be offered to each pod, thanks to support from the City of Vancouver and BC Arts Council.
-Priority will be given to BIPOC queer and trans artists with consideration towards artists impacted by intersections of inequality (such as income, ability, neurodivergence, etc.).
+Residencies for spring/summer 2023 have been selected.

 Atiron Hildebrand, Jasmine Gerevas, and Michelle Laavoie

 AH!
 Crawled out the gallows of Fort st John and made their way to Nanaimo where they grew up using art as an escape.
 They used subversive illustrations to give context to the challenges they have faced during their shelterless life.
 They continued to explore different mediums and art styles while traveling, and eventually found themselves at the James Black Gallery where they persist in dissecting the human condition with found objects, paint pens and melancholy.
 On moving: "I have been challenged to find a safe place as a secure home in the land which my own people are from throughout my life.
 Thus far I have moved 47 times and still haven't found a home."